 The bond issue, Proposition J, was passed with nearly 3/4 (72%) of the vote during the April 4, 2017, election.
 According to a Southeast Missourian article from April 5, 2017, the bond issue allowed the district to maintain a $0.3708 per $100 of assessed valuation debt-service levy on personal property taxes instead of directly raising taxes.

 The bond is callable as of March 1, 2025, meaning the district can repurchase it before its maturity date.
-The district has been working with Stifel Financial Corporation to refinance and, in turn, lower the bond's interest rate.
+The district has been working with Stifel Financial Corp. to refinance and, in turn, lower the bond's interest rate.

-According to Stifel's public finance director Becky Esrock, the district can only refinance the debt on a "tax-exempt basis for savings within 90 days of that call date."
+According to Stifel's public finance director Becky Esrock, the district can refinance the debt only on a "tax-exempt basis for savings within 90 days of that call date."

 "We'll continue to monitor the market," Esrock said.
 "The market's been a little all over the place with interest rates lately, but this refinancing would be purely for savings, no extension of the final maturity.
 It would just be to lower the district's interest rate, and then the interest payments on that outstanding debt."